 If you are new to film photography, try these simple yet efficient ideas:

-2. Portraits.
+- Portraits.
 Try to shoot portraits that reflect both the personality and emotions of your models.
 Pay attention to their poses and expressions and try using light and studio setups to achieve various looks.
+To add a personal touch to your photos or social profiles, you can also save time with a free PFP maker to create custom profile pictures effortlessly.

 To sum up